konsumer/beatstep/README.md

 ### TODO

-Fill in the docs: api & docs.
+* Fill in the docs: api & docs.
+* Figure out `RATE` knob for BPM
+* Figure out `CHAN` so I can use that to switch tracks and use `SHIFT` to do something else (commands like copy/paste and sequencer controls would be cool)
+* Passthrough (and optionally silence) when pads are initally hit
+* passthrough CCs
+* Figure out easier-to-compile MIDI lib (for cross-platform release building)
+* Make sure initial settings are complete in `setup` in case user has controller setup funny

 ## thanks